bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 You may also want to program your applications to enter a safe mode if exchange rates are rapidly increasing or decreasing, indicating a possible problem in the Bitcoin market which could make it difficult to spend any satoshis received today.

-Exchange rates lie outside the control of Bitcoin and related technologies, so there are no new or planned technologies which will make it significantly easier for your program to correctly convert order totals from :ref:`fiat <term-fiat>` into satoshis.
+Exchange rates lie outside the control of Bitcoin and related technologies, so there are no new or planned technologies which will make it significantly easier for your program to correctly convert order totals from :term:`fiat <Fiat>` into satoshis.

-Because the exchange rate fluctuates over time, order totals pegged to :ref:`fiat <term-fiat>` must expire to prevent spenders from delaying payment in the hope that satoshis will drop in price.
+Because the exchange rate fluctuates over time, order totals pegged to :term:`fiat <Fiat>` must expire to prevent spenders from delaying payment in the hope that satoshis will drop in price.
 Most widely-used payment processing systems currently expire their invoices after 10 to 20 minutes.

 Shorter expiration periods increase the chance the invoice will expire before payment is received, possibly necessitating manual intervention to request an additional payment or to issue a `refund <../devguide/payment_processing.html#issuing-refunds>`__.
 Longer expiration periods increase the chance that the exchange rate will fluctuate a significant amount before payment is received.